hazelcast/hazelcast-client-protocol/README.md

 ### Schema Validation

 The protocol definitions should validate against the [schema](schema/protocol-schema.json).
-You can configure your IDE to use this schema to validate and provide auto code-completion.
+You can configure your IDE to use this schema to validate and provide auto code completion.

-The generator also uses this schema during code generation for validation purposes.
-It will stop and report any schema violation to the console.
+The generator also uses this schema during the code generation for validation purposes.
+It stops and reports any schema violation to the console.

 ### Custom Types

-If you are going to use a custom type, a complex type that is not defined in the [currently supported types](binary/__init__.py),
+If you are going to use a custom type,i.e., a complex type that is not defined in the [currently supported types](binary/__init__.py),
 as the type of your parameters in the protocol definitions, you need to define how to encode and decode this in the protocol level.

-A custom type definitions has the following structure:
+A custom type definition has the following structure:

 ```yaml
 customTypes: